quantumopticslkb/doclkb-deprecated/content/en/StartingPackage/General.md

 After you received all of your order, **you need to quickly bring the shipping label to the administrative office** on the second floor in order to pay the seller !
 If you do not do this, the lab can be **blacklisted** from certain suppliers that are tired of not getting paid !
 This has already happened more than once and it is a penalty for the whole lab !

-If it's a on site service without shipping label, fill the form (<pdf-link src="Attestation_de_livraison_CNRS.pdf" label="Attestation de livraison CNRS" > </pdf-link>) and give it to secretary for paying the service.
+If it's a on site service without shipping label, fill the form ( <pdf-link src="AttestationdelivraisonCNRS.pdf" label="Attestation de livraison CNRS" > </pdf-link> ) and give it to secretary for paying the service.

 ## "Ordres de mission" / Missions